New Orleans Oil Spill Lawyer

 Many of us remember, during the weeks and months following the initial disaster, watching the live feeds on CNN or FOX or MSNBC, asking, with frustration, why the oil kept on flowing.

-The attorneys who were appointed by the Court to steer the litigation realized early on that the question of who caused the original blowout and fire would likely be somewhat different from the question of why the Spill went on and on, for 87 days.
+The oil spill lawyers who were appointed by the Court to steer the litigation realized early on that the question of who caused the original blowout and fire would likely be somewhat different from the question of why the Spill went on and on, for 87 days.

 Therefore, the parties found themselves in somewhat of a unique situation: